-Jeff Guasto secures a tenure-track faculty position in Mechanical Engineering at Taft University, starting Sept 2013.
+Jeff Guasto secures a tenure-track faculty position in Mechanical Engineering at Tufts University, starting Sept 2013.
 Most deserved, Jeff: we will miss you, but are very excited for you!

 Steve Smriga is awarded a 2-year Postdoctoral Research Fellowship from the Division of Ocean Sciences at NSF.
 We look forward to some exciting work together, Steve!